ibm-cloud-docs/monitoring/api/metrics-query-api.md

     `Authorization` and `IBMInstanceID` are headers that are required for authentication.
 To get an `AUTH_TOKEN` and the `GUID` see, [Headers for IAM Tokens](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mon-curl#mon-curl-headers-iam).

-* You can pass data to extract metrics by using `-d`.
+* You can pass the file `metrics.json` to extract metrics by using `-d`, for example, `-d @metrics.json`.

-    You can name the file `metrics.json`.

-The following sample shows a sample `metrics.json` template:
+The following sample shows a template for the `metrics.json` file:

 ```json
 {